dagger/dagger/docs/1005-custom-script.md

 ---
-slug: /learn/103-script
+slug: /1005/custom-script/
 ---

-# Dagger 103: integrate custom shell scripts
+# Integrate custom shell scripts

 In this guide, you will learn how to incorporate your custom shell scripts into a Dagger environment.
 For example, run integration tests before deployment; call a custom processing step; or any other custom task which you have already automated and want to incorporate into your Dagger environment with minimal effort.